grosario1/module-1-challenge/README.md

 This repo contains existing code that has been refactored, improved without changing what it does to meet a certain set of standards.

+What was completed:

+- Removed and/or restructure redundant elements of code
+- fixed broken link
+- Restructured code to follow logical structure of styling and positioning
+- Restructure code to follow semantic HTML
+- Added ALT attribute to images
+- Renamed the title of the site to be more descriptive.

+You can find code repo [here.](https://github.com/grosario1/module-1-challenge) Link to deployed live URL [here.](https://grosario1.github.io/module-1-challenge/)

 ## Installation

 N/A